Young Americans for Freedom: Rebuilding years, 1991-1999

-Resurgence, 2000–10
+Resurgence, 2000-2010

 Members of the University of Michigan YAF Chapter protest affirmative action in Ann Arbor, Michigan.
 This picture appeared on the national YAF organization's website banner.

 In 2007, the YAF chapter at Michigan State University organized protests against legislation enacting anti-discrimination protection for transgender individuals.
 Ten years later, Grant Strobl, YAF's national chairman, said the Michigan State chapter was not chartered and had associated itself with YAF without authorization.

 Beginning in 2009, Young Americans for Freedom has organized a number of new college chapters to supplement the long-standing units on campuses such as Penn State.
 On college campuses, YAF chapters have been involved in activities including sponsoring conservative speakers, rallies supporting the armed forces, advocacy of strict control of illegal immigration, demonstrations against affirmative action and protesting liberal campus speakers.

 In 2009, YAF, a coalition of Tea Party groups, retired police and firefighter association, and Keep America Safe hosted the "9/11 Never Forget" Rally in New York City.
-The Coalition united to fight the decision of U.S. Attorney General Eric Holder to try the 9/11 co-conspirators in New York City's federal court.
-The coalition claimed Holder's decision gave alleged war criminals the same rights as American citizens; it also said trying the defendants in New York City would endanger the citizenry.
-The rally brought nationwide attention to Holder's decision and eventually led the Department of Justice and the Obama administration to move the trial from New York City.

-Modern history, 2010–present
+Modern history, 2010-present

 On March 16, 2011, Young Americans for Freedom passed National Board Resolution #001, unifying the Young America's Foundation with Young Americans for Freedom on April 1, 2011.
 Young America's Foundation provides students with speakers, activism programs, conferences and opportunities to learn about Ronald Reagan's accomplishments by visiting his beloved ranch, Rancho del Cielo, in Santa Barbara, California.
 Young America's Foundation has brought speakers like Ben Shapiro and David Horowitz to College Republican groups across the United States, as well as to broader university venues.

-As of May 16, 2011 Young Americans for Freedom officially became a project of Young America's Foundation.
+As of May 16, 2011, Young Americans for Freedom officially became a project of Young America's Foundation.
 The existing board members of Young Americans for Freedom, at the time of the unification, became part of a newly formed board of governors.
 Existing YAF chapters were brought under the auspices of the Foundation.

-Today, the unification has been completed.
-Current chapters receive a wide variety of materials, training, support, and encouragement based on YAF's decades of activism experience.

 According to the New York Times, organizations like YAF were largely displaced in campus conservatism by the rise of Turning Point USA in the 2010s and 2020s.